-The Office of Institutional Integrity is committed to encouraging a culture of compliance among the employees, faculty, students, and agents by functioning within applicable state and federal healthcare laws and regulations.
-We encourage all members and agents of the University to contact the Office of Institutional Integrity at any time with questions and/or concerns.
+The Office of Institutional Integrity is committed to encouraging a culture of compliance among faculty, staff, students, and contractors by functioning within applicable state and federal compliance laws and regulations.
+We encourage all members and contractors of the University to contact the Office of Institutional Integrity at any time with questions and/or concerns.

 Michelle C. DeVille, MPA, CHC, CHPC

 If you have a question regarding Compliance or wish to report a compliance concern, please call: